|Home||Natural Family Living||Big Life Issues||Death & Immortality

 (Adapted from BBC, posted and accessed 10 October 2017)

-[Also see Violence & Intuition and Violence & The Gift of Fear.]
+[Also see Violence & Intuition, Violence & The Gift of Fear, and What to do if you're being stalked.]

 An awesome free app appears to be Hollie Guard.
 A simple shake or tap activates it, automatically sending your location and audio/video evidence to your designated contacts.
 See here, here, here (3m45s), here.